Embattled landlord Frenz sells the last of his Minneapolis buildings, giving control to tenants

 Mayor Jacob Frey hailed Monday's sale, saying it would not have happened without the persistence of tenants, innovative measures and partnerships, plus a commitment of city funds and resources.

-“It’s been a long time coming,” he said, adding, “Our administration has put the weight of the city behind renters who have been mistreated by unscrupulous landlords.”
+"It's been a long time coming," he said.
+"Our administration has put the weight of the city behind renters who have been mistreated by unscrupulous landlords."

 Frenz could not be reached for comment.